 - 7.1 Criteria for determining categories of properties for the purpose of levying different rates and for the purpose of granting exemptions will be according to the use of the property only.
+Although the municipality will charge rates as per use of property, it doesn't condone the use of the property if the use is not classified according to the Land use scheme of the municipality and/or zoning and permitted use of the property,

 - 7.2 Categories of property within the municipal jurisdiction include:

 - (a) residential properties;

 - (b) business and commercial properties;

 - (c) industrial properties;

 - (d) public service infrastructure;

 - (e) public benefit organisations;

 - (f) agricultural / farm properties;

 - (g) Farm properties with multiple uses.

 - (h) Farm Properties used for residential purposes

+- (i) Businesses on farm areas where the municipality doesn't provide a service

-- (h) state-owned properties;
+- (j) state-owned properties;

-- (i) municipal properties;
+- (k) municipal properties;

-- (j) multiple use properties;
+- (I) multiple use properties;

-- (k) privately developed estates;
+- (m) privately developed estates;

-- (I) cemeteries and crematoriums;
+- (n) cemeteries and crematoriums;

-- (m) properties for religious use;
+- (o) properties for religious use;

-- (n) privately owned vacant land.
+- (p) privately owned vacant land.